 Why depression is like drowning

 Are you drowning in depression?
+Are you drowning in sadness?
 Read about why depression is like drowning- the similarities are striking.

-On World Mental Health Day in 2019, I shared my story on Made Visible Podcast – which highlights life with invisible illnesses.
+On World Mental Health Day, I shared my story on Made Visible Podcast – which highlights life with invisible illnesses.
 I was asked what language I use to describe depression so that those around me can understand.
 Here’s what I came up with.

 Depression is like drowning.
 You’re in an ocean, and everyone is chilling on the sand while yelling at you to “Just swim!”